-Dubbed Longonot Gate, the gated development set on 2,400 acres at the foothills of Mount Longonot – a dormant volcano located 70km from Nairobi on Mai Mahiu road – will comprise over 1,500 holiday homes, 18-hole world class golf course and numerous social amenities.
+Longonot Gate is set on 2,400 acres off Moi South Lake Road in Naivasha, at the foothills of Mount Longonot – a dormant volcano located 70km from Nairobi on Mai Mahiu Road.
+It will comprise over 1,500 holiday homes, 18-hole world class golf course and numerous social amenities.

-The developer, Longonot Gate Development Ltd., has been selling undeveloped half-acre plots of land to prospective home builders since December 2010 at a price of Sh3.5 million, an amount that has now risen to Sh4 million.
+The promoter has been selling undeveloped plots of land to prospective home builders since December 2010 at a price of Sh3.5 million for a half-acre plot, an amount that has now risen to Sh7.5 million.

-According to the firms’ chairman Lee Karuri, on completion the project will be valued at about Sh85 billion and will create huge economic impact on the area and the country in general.
+According to Mr Karuri, on completion the project will be valued at about Sh88 billion and will create huge economic impact on the area and the country in general.

-“When we build all infrastructure, more than 1,500 homes and commercial sites for strategic investors, the value shall be about Sh85 billion.
-This will create a huge economic impact on Naivasha and Kenya,” Karuri said during the foundation stone laying ceremony held on August 4.
+“When we build all infrastructure, more than 1,500 homes and commercial sites for strategic investors, the value shall be $1 billion.
+This will create a huge economic impact on Naivasha and Kenya,” said Mr Karuri.

 Plot owners will have the option to build villas, cottages or bungalows of between two and five bedrooms whose architectural plans will be provided by the developer.

-Some of the recently publicised high end developments built for a mix of leisure, lifestyle and tourism include Mt Kenya Holiday Homes near Nanyuki, Great Rift Valley Lodge and Golf Resort, and Sangare Hills and Home Resort in Nyeri.
+Some of the recently publicised high end developments built for a mix of leisure, lifestyle and tourism include Mt Kenya Holiday Homes near Nanyuki, Olerai Golf Resort in Narok, Great Rift Valley Lodge and Golf Resort, and Sangare Hills and Home Resort in Nyeri.

 EDITOR'S NOTE: Read the latest issue of Construction Kenya digital news magazine.
 Flip through the pages or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.